 Be kind.
 That is the most valuable lesson I have learned as a Kumon Instructor.
 This is what Toru Kumon believed and through the learning method he developed, it’s what he teaches us still today.
 Be kind to myself, be kind to my family, and be kind to others.
-I share my knowledge with my students, their parents, and other Kumon Instructors.
+I share my knowledge with my students, their parents and to other Kumon Instructors.
 That is the most valuable lesson that I continue to live and learn along my Kumon journey.

-What is it about being an Instructor that you enjoy most?
+What is it about being an instructor that you enjoy most?

 I love to work with our students.
-The best part is that they are all at different ages and stages in their lives and I get to help guide them all through one classroom at the Kumon Center.
+The best part is that they are all at different ages and stages in their lives and I get to help guide them all through one classroom at the Kumon center.

 Learn more about the Kumon Franchise opportunity and discover additional franchisee success stories.